The miracle postpartum dish - Congee, Juk, Rice Porridge.

 Ingredients:

-Use water or almond/oat milk as the base
+Use water and milk or vegan milk combo as your fluids

 Add cubed pumpkin, kabocha, or sweet potato